 As the textile industry continues to grow on research and improving quality to respond the high demands of manufacturers, we go along on improving, as we are always in the quest for new materials to expand our fabric range.
-Working to add GOTS certification in a near future!

 We also work hard to use and choose OUR RESOURCES in a conscious and environmental friendly way.
 For example:

 - all our card bolts and boxes are made of recycled paper and are foldable, meaning we save a lot on shipping and storage, minimizing transports and gas impact.